-One-day training workshops (actual dates TBD) available around the basin.
-In these one one-day training workshops, participants learn how to use web?based sediment transport tools to better understand sediment issues and make informed decisions within their watersheds.
+May 1-31, 2015 Training: Web-Based Sediment Tools Geneseo, NY One-day training workshops (actual dates TBD) in which participants learn how to use web-based sediment transport tools to better understand sediment issues and make informed decisions within their watersheds.
 Contact: Brent LaSpada E-mail:Brent.R.Laspada@usace.army.mil

 General Resources Dredging Projects U.S. Army Corps of Engineers (USACE), Great Lakes Regional Headquarters This site explains the dredging process and links to sites with more Great Lakes dredging information.